Item Quality Control in Educational Testing: Change Point Model, Compound Risk, and Sequential Detection: Simulation Study

 The parameter $\rho_k$ in the change time distribution is generated from a uniform distribution over the interval $[0, 0.1]$ for different $k$.
 It is further assumed that the monitoring statistic $X_{kt}$ follows $N(0, 1)$ when $\tau_k \geq t$, and follows $N(\mu_k, 1)$ when $\tau_k < t$.
 We generate $\mu_k$ from a uniform distribution over the interval $[1,2]$ for different $k$.

 We investigate the situation when $\rho_k$ and $\mu_k$ are known.
 We run 1000 independent simulations.
 In each simulation, we apply Algorithm~\ref{alg:one-step}, for $t = 1, ..., 50$, where the threshold $\alpha$ for the compound risk is set to be 0.01.
-To evaluate the method, three metrics are calculated at each time $t$, including (a) the False Nondiscovery Proportion (FNP) (b) the False Discovery Proportion (FDP)
+To evaluate the method, three metrics are calculated at each time $t$, including (a) the FNP (b) the FDP

 and (c) the number of detections $|D_t|$.
 Our results are shown in Figure~\ref{fig:sim1_1}, where panels (a)--(c) show the three metrics, respectively.
 In each panel, the $x$-axis shows time $t$ and the $y$-axis shows the 5\%, 25\%, 50\%, 75\%, and 95\% quantiles of the empirical distribution of the metric based on 1000 independent simulations.